mgp/book-notes/frameworks.markdown

 * The Lazy Question: "How can I help?"
 * The Strategic Question: "If you're saying Yes to this, what are you saying No to?"
 * The Learning Question: "What was the most useful to you?"

+### Good Strategy

+From the book [Good Strategy Bad Strategy](https://www.amazon.com/Good-Strategy-Bad-Difference-Matters/dp/0307886239) by Richard Rumelt.

+Diagnosis:

+* Replaces complexity with a simpler problem which can be solved.

+Guiding Policy:

+* Outlines the overall approach to overcome the obstacles highlighted by the diagnosis.
+* Direct and constrain actions without fully defining everything that happens.

+Coherent Actions:

+* Must have clarity and coordinated action to move forward.